smeup/jariko/docs/visual_studio_code.md

 3. [Create an executable jar for executing MUTE tests](mute.md#command-line-utility) (`rpgJavaInterpreter-core-mute-all.jar`) and put it in a directory of your choice

 4. Configure the Code Runner extension to execute this utility.
-An example of the portion of `settings.json` for that purpose is:
+The relevant portion of `settings.json` for that purpose is:

 ```
     "code-runner.executorMap": {